hjalmarheld/advent-of-code-2022/README.md

   def _test(self) -> dict:
     """
-    Apply their test to decide where to throw item, retur dict of items to throw
+    Apply their test to decide where to throw items, return dict of items to throw
     """
     to_throw = {f:[] for f in self.friends}
     for i in self.items: